bistrulli/SOGA/ReusabilityGuide.md

 - `block` is any sequence of instructions.

-$\bullet$ Assignments assign a program variable with a value.
+* Assignments assign a program variable with a value.
 An assignment can be either be linear or non-linear.
 A linear assignment has the form

 `var_name = const + const*var + ... + const*var;`

 A non-linear assignment has the form:

 ` var_name = const*var*var; `

 At the R.H.S. of an assignment `var` can also be a distribution `dist`.
 To assign more complex expressions use subsequent assignments.
 For example:

 ` z = x + y + 1;`

 `z = x*z;`

-$\bullet$ Conditionals are expressed by if-then-else statements.
+* Conditionals are expressed by if-then-else statements.
 The main structure is:

 ` if bexpr { block } else { block } end if;`

 Here `bexpr` is a Boolean expression which can either be of the form: